Ferrum6/Jmeter/README.md

 # Jmeter
-Here I add Jmeter homework that i ve done during Vadim Ksendzov`s course.
+Here I add Jmeter homework that I have done during Vadim Ksendzov`s course.
 During the course we will explore load testing, spike testing, and stability stability